-On SSD120-(XX)NE-RS232 devices where the expected operating temperature range drops below -20°C, use metal fittings on all static line connections.
+On SSD120-100NE-RS232 devices where the expected operating temperature range drops below -20°C, use metal fittings on all static line connections.
 The coefficient of thermal expansion for nylon is roughly three times that of aluminum.
 Nylon and plastic fittings will leak at low temperatures due to thermal contraction.

-The SSD120-(XX)N1-RS232 utilizes an 1/8" swivel tube fitting in place of NPT fittings.
+The SSD120-100N1-RS232 utilizes an 1/8" swivel tube fitting in place of NPT fittings.
 Loosen the slotted screw on top of the fitting to rotate, and then lock into place using the same screw.
 Attach 1/8" ID tube over the barbed hose fitting and secure using an appropriate tube clamp.

 To prevent the accumulation of condensation in the digitizer, locate this device away from the lowest section of the static system, and ensure a proper condensation trap and system drain is installed and functional, reference FAR 23.1325.
+Also, verify that the digitizer mounting is oriented in a manner to allow condensation to run away from the Digitizer's electrical connectors.

 Use #4-40 or #6-32 machine screws, sheet metal screws, or pop rivets to attach the digitizer or the mounting tray to the airframe.
 Secure mating connectors to the digitizer housing using the #4-40 screws provided.
 Refer to the outline drawing for mechanical dimensions.

-Adapter plates are available to convert older Trans-Cal and competing digitizer installations for use with the SSD120-(XX)N(X)-(X) series of digitizers.
+Adapter plates are available to convert older Trans-Cal and competing digitizer installations for use with the SSD120-(XX)N series of altitude digitizers.
 See adapter plate ordering information in §8.0.